Become a Puppy Raiser

 At OccuPaws Guide Dog Association, our puppies have a very special destiny — to assist a person with a visual impairment in leading a more fulfilling and independent life.
 For these puppies to achieve their potential, they must grow up in a loving environment and be exposed to a variety of stimulating experiences.

 The volunteer puppy raising program is of extreme importance to the entire OccuPaws program; it establishes the foundation of early experiences, which are critical in preparing a puppy for formal harness training.
-Volunteer puppy raisers must have the ability to safely house and care for a puppy from eight weeks of age until the required turn-in date (approximately 12-18 months of age).
-Volunteer puppy raisers must be willing and able to devote time each day to oversee the complete care of the puppy: feeding, grooming, socialization, and exercise as recommended by the Community Puppy Program Coordinator.
+Volunteer puppy raisers must have the ability to safely house and care for an Occupaws puppy or dog in their home.
+The raiser might receive a puppy at any age (from 8 weeks to 18 months of age), depending on the needs of the program, raiser needs and dogs that are available.
+Because it is important that the Guide Dogs in Training are exposed to many social situations, a raiser may have a particular puppy for varying amounts of time from two weeks to four months or more.
+Volunteer puppy raisers must be willing and able to devote time each day to oversee the complete care of the puppy or dog: feeding, grooming, socialization, and exercise as recommended by the Community Puppy Program Coordinator.

 This mission involves four major areas of personal and financial responsibility:

 Providing for the care and well-being of an OccuPaws puppy:

 - A safe home environment

 - Food and other supplies required for puppy raising